Alex-HaochenLi/RACS/README.md

 ## Exploring Representation-Level Augmentation for Code Search

-This repo contains code for Exploring Representation-Level Augmentation for Code Search by Haochen Li, Chunyan Miao,
-Yanxian Huang, Yuan Huang, Hongyu Zhang and Yanlin Wang, accepted to EMNLP 2022.
+This repo contains code for [Exploring Representation-Level Augmentation for Code Search](https://arxiv.org/abs/2210.12285), accepted to EMNLP 2022.
 In this codebase we provide instructions for reproducing our results from the paper.
 We hope that this work can be useful for future